dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 excerpt: The answer will
   depend primarily on how quickly the technology team contained the infection, how much effort it will be to eradicate the malware and restore the systems and data, and whether backups are immutable.
-  Interestingly it takes the same amount of time if you pay the ransom or not!
+  Interestingly, it takes the same amount of time if you pay the ransom or not!
 coverImage: /assets/blog/img/ransomware.jpg
 date: "2021-07-10"
 published: true